erlang/erlang-org/_posts/2022-05-12-faster-rand.md

 but not 2<sup>116</sup>.

-There are also generators in `rand` with a period of 2<sup>928</sup>&nbsp;-&nbsp;1 which might seen ridiculously long, but that facilitates generating very many parallel sub-sequences guaranteed to not overlap.
+There are also generators in `rand` with a period of 2<sup>928</sup>&nbsp;-&nbsp;1 which might seem ridiculously long, but this facilitates generating very many parallel sub-sequences guaranteed to not overlap.

 In, for example, a physical simulation it is common practice to only